Mammals of Australia: Monotremes and marsupials

 The marsupial herbivores are classified in the order Diprotodontia, and further into the suborders Vombatiformes, Phalangeriformes and Macropodiformes.
 The Vombatiformes include the koala and the three species of wombat.
 One of Australia's best-known marsupials, the koala is an arboreal (tree-dwelling) species that feeds on the leaves of some 120 species of eucalyptus.
 Wombats, on the other hand, live on the ground and feed on grasses, sedges and roots.
 Wombats use their rodent-like front teeth and powerful claws to dig extensive burrow systems; they are mainly crepuscular and nocturnal.
 Wombats are also well known for their backwards facing pouches.
 Also among this group is the marsupial lion, which went extinct after the arrival of aboriginals, and was one of the few carnivorous vombatiforms.

 The Phalangeriformes includes possums and is a diverse group of arboreal marsupials, including six families and 26 species.
 They vary in size from the pygmy possum, weighing just 7 g, to the cat-sized common ringtail and brushtail possums.
 The sugar and squirrel gliders are common species of gliding possum, found in the eucalyptus forests of eastern Australia, while the feathertail glider is the smallest glider species.
 The gliding possums have membranes, called "patagia", that extend from the fifth finger of their forelimb back to the first toe of their hind foot.
 These membranes, when outstretched, allow them to glide between trees.

 The Macropodiformes are divided into three families that are found in all Australian environments except alpine areas: the Hypsiprymnodontidae, with the musky rat-kangaroo as its only member; the Potoroidae, with 10 species; and the Macropodidae which had 53 members in Australia, but some species are extinct.
 The Potoroidae include the bettongs, potaroos and rat-kangaroos, small species that make nests and carry plant material with their tails.
-The Macropodiae include kangaroos, wallabies and associated species; size varies widely within this family.
+The Macropodidae include kangaroos, wallabies and associated species; size varies widely within this family.
 Most macropods move in a bipedal, energy-efficient hopping motion.
 They have powerfully muscled tails and large hind legs with long narrow hind feet.
 The hind feet have a distinctive arrangement of four toes, while the short front legs have five separate digits.
 The musky rat-kangaroo is the smallest macropod and the only species that is not bipedal, while the male red kangaroo is the largest, reaching a height of about 2 m and weighing up to 85 kg.